 My theater background includes training with Dale Robert McClausland and at the Terry Schreiber Studos; I have been a member of Jomandi Productions, Portobello Theater, New York Theater Ensemble, and The Production Company.
 I have worked collaboratively with musical artists Boston Fielder – founder of Mutdawith, bassist David Tunkle, and percussionists Kevin Burrell, and L. Gerard Reid.
 I develop professional and community theater in the United States, the Caribbean, and Europe and contribute as an artist scholar to on-going public discussions centered on African Diaspora artistic and cultural expressions.

+I am currently a Visiting Scholar at the Institute for Religion, Culture, and Public Life (IRCPL) at Columbia University, working on projects at intersections of dance, religion, health, and gender.
+In 2013, I was an Arts and Humanities Research Council (AHRC) Cultural Engagement Fellow at the University of Oxford, this facilitated the development of the arts and science performance research project, Transportation Transformation: Migration, Teleportation, and Railways.
 I hold a Doctor of Philosophy (PhD) in Interdisciplinary Gender Studies from the University of Leeds in the United Kingdom and Master degrees in Religious Studies and in Cultures and Development Studies from the Katholieke Universitiet Leuven in Belgium.
-I am currently a Visiting Scholar at the Institute for Religion, Culture, and Public Life (IRCPL) at Columbia University.
-In 2017, my article Body as Temple: Jamaican Catholic Women and the Liturgy of the Eucharist was published in Black Theology: An International Journal.
-In 2013, I was awarded an Arts and Humanities Research Council (AHRC) Cultural Engagement Fellow at the University of Oxford which facilitated the development of the arts and science performance research project, Transportation Transformation: Migration, Teleportation, and Railways.
 My more than two decades of higher education teaching include: College of Charleston – Charleston, South Carolina, Georgia State University – Atlanta, Georgia, Emory University Atlanta, Georgia, City University of New York City Hunter College -New York City in the United States; the University of Lincoln and the University of Leeds in the UK; the Fontys Dansacademie, Tilburg, Netherlands; St Michael’s Theological College and the University of Technology Jamaica, in Jamaica, West Indies.

 I am an artist| activist| scholar working at intersections of religion, gender, race/ethnicity, and migration.
 My research initiatives focus on the body in performance of identity and belonging in twenty-first century African Diaspora/Black Atlantic and in the wider category of western and westernizing societies.
 My research is grounded in critical ethnography, with the use of dance and performance as theoretical and analytical tools.